M+: Activities

-Before opening, M+ held numerous activities and exhibitions.
-From 2016–2020, exhibitions were held in the M+ Pavilion, a structure next to the M+ construction site built to temporarily house M+ exhibitions.
+Pre-opening

-Before the opening of the M+ Pavilion, exhibitions and projects were held in different locations throughout Hong Kong.
-"Mobile M+: Yau Ma Tei" was held in 2012.
-The museum commissioned seven Hong Kong artists to create installation work scattered throughout Yau Ma Tei, an older district of Kowloon near the site of the future museum.
-"Mobile M+: Inflation!" in 2013 was a display of six giant inflatable sculptures on the vacant lands of the future West Kowloon Cultural District.
+Before the museum opened, nomadic exhibitions and projects were held throughout Hong Kong, including the "Mobile M+" programme.
+In 2012, the museum commissioned seven Hong Kong artists to create installation work scattered throughout Yau Ma Tei, an older district of Kowloon near the site of the future museum.
+In 2013, the museum commissioned a display of six large inflatable sculptures on the vacant lands of the future West Kowloon Cultural District.

-"Mobile M+: NEONSIGNS.HK" (2014) is an online exhibition of Hong Kong's neon signage, an iconic feature of the city yet one which the museum noted is "fast disappearing".
+In 2014, an online exhibition was held on Hong Kong's neon signage, an iconic feature of the city yet one which the museum noted is "fast disappearing".
 The website displays curated and commissioned written and visual submissions alongside photographs selected from more than 4,000 crowdsourced submissions.
 M+ also acquired, for its permanent collection, some neon signs that had been threatened with destruction.

 "Building M+: The Museum and Architecture Collection" was a showcase of the museum's growing architecture collection, held from 10 January to 9 February 2014 at the ArtisTree gallery in Taikoo Place.
 At the time of the exhibition, the architecture collection comprised around 1,000 items, of which over 120 were displayed.
 The event also showcased the future design of the museum building, as well as the other five shortlisted entries from the architectural competition.

-"Mobile M+: Live Art", presented in late 2015, was a live art programme and exhibition about past performance art.
-It was held in various venues around Hong Kong and showcased artists including John Cage, Patty Chang, and several local artists.
+In late 2015, a live art programme and exhibition was presented, showcasing performance artists including John Cage, Patty Chang, and several local artists.

+From 2016–2020, temporary exhibitions were held in the M+ Pavilion, a structure next to the M+ construction site.

+Opening programme

-When the museum opened on 12 November 2021, the opening displays consisted of 6 exhibitions with objects from the M+ Collections:
+When the museum opened on 12 November 2021, the opening displays consisted of six exhibitions curated from the M+ Collections: